Be grateful. Hussle. Work hard.

 A few of my clients asked me recently if I write all the blog posts myself.

-It isn’t easy to find a ghost writer for the accounting/tax information that I provide on my blog.
+It might not always be easy to find a business book ghostwriter for the accounting/tax information that I provide on my blog.

 These blog posts do not only provide information to you.
 They also help me grow professionally.